Redemptoris Mater House of Formation

 Bishop Patrick O'Donoghue.
 As of 2021, 21 priests from the Redemptoris Mater House of Formation had been ordained for the Archdiocese of Westminster.

+Saint Edward's Convent

+Saint Edward's Convent belongs to the Sisters of Mercy.
+The sisters have an office at the convent and give hospitality to the Redemptoris Mater House of Formation through a lease agreement.
+The building is the diocesan home of the seminarians who are being formed in the Redemptoris Mater House of Formation whilst they study at Allen Hall for the priesthood.

+Superiors

+The Remptoris Mater House of Formation typically has a superior, appointed by the Intiators of the Way and approved by the Ordinary.

 Fr Francesco Donega was the superior of the House of Formation from 1994 until 2017, leaving to be appointed as Vice-Rector and then Rector of Redemptoris Mater Rome.
 The current superior of the house is Fr Lorenzo Andrieni, a priest of the Diocese of Westminster.